I'm Mark Davis at WBAP Dallas-Fort Worth filling in for Rush Limbaugh today.

 Stop it.

-As some actual bills and other riders to unrelated bills, and you mentioned something that's one of my favorite tactics, attaching something to war funding, uh, so that you can later say, well, my opponent or my uh my colleague voted for this or against that when it actually had nothing to do with what the actual bill was about.
+As some actual bills and other riders to unrelated bills, and you mentioned something that's one of my favorite tactics, attaching something to war funding, so that you can later say, well, my opponent or my colleague voted for this or against that when it actually had nothing to do with what the actual bill was about.

-If there's anything I'd love to do, a bill ought to be about a bill.
+Just to go ADD on you for a second, if there's anything I'd love to do, a bill ought to be about a bill.

 We all talk about reform all the time.